 This is where I am coming from: I remember the first time when I was confronted with Biology that goes beyond wild life, at the age of about 11.
 That must have been in 1980 or so.
 We heard about human cells, RNA, and DNA.
 I was never much interested in that because it was not tangible.
 How much more tangible were all the motorbikes, lawnmowers, cars, tractors, chainsaws, … you name it, in my father’s workshop.
 Internal combustion engines were interesting for me at age 11, but not Biology!

 18 years later, I became a patent attorney.
 I found Biology still not very interesting, except for one journey to the German Federal Plant Variety Office (click here).
-That trip was interesting but it still did not answer my question: what is there so creative in providing a new plant variety that deserves legal protection for potatoes against multiplying them at your farm and selling the multiplied potatoes to other farmers who would use these potatoes as a seed?
+That trip was interesting but it still did not answer my questions: what is there so creative in providing a new plant variety?
+And why does it deserve legal protection?
+Why can I not multiply a protected potato variety at my farm and later sell the multiplied potatoes to other farmers who would use these potatoes as a seed?

 My next trip was to attend a conference on microbiology – they called it “life science” – in order to understand patent claims that used a value for similarity to snake venom for determining novelty of a new DNA sequence over the prior art.
 I found this “life science” way of working very un-engineer style.
 One of the patent attorneys there explained to me that mutations of enzymes can be very useful when used for removing fish proteins from fish bones, but that again appeared not very enabling to me.